Top 10 things you need to know about Shibas

 So… is the Shiba the right breed for you?
 If so, the last thing you should be aware of are the common health problems that Shibas are prone to.
 Patellar luxation, environmental and food allergies, glaucoma, and Peripheral Vestibular Syndrome are the most common health problems we see in Shibas.
 They are also know to have other eye disorders, cancer, and hip dysplasia.
 These common issues can lead to expensive orthopedic surgeries ($2000-$5000), eye removal ($500-800), allergy testing/diagnosis ($1000) and allergy serums ($200/90 day supply).
 All breeds have the potential for health problems.
 The life expectancy of a Shiba is about 15 years.
 There is a cost associated with even the healthiest of Shibas for spay/neuter, vaccinations, and Heartworm prevention.
 And all dogs get old, and there is a cost associated with caring for them in their senior years.
 Getting a Shiba is a financial commitment as much as an emotional one.
 Know that there are pet insurance plans and access to low cost spay/neuter and preventative care available in most communities.

 FYI- The chances of a Shiba having one of these issues is significantly higher if they come from a puppy mill.
 Their focus is on profit vs. responsibility, so they don’t bother with the proper genetic testing before breeding.
-The Shibas people pay $1600 for in pet stores are definitely from a puppy mill!
+They live in unhealthy, unsanitary conditions, are not given proper vet care, and are not socialized with humans or dogs.
+The Shibas people pay $1600-$3000 for in pet stores and from on-line breeders are definitely from a puppy mill!